YattaSolutions/org.eclipse.swt.browser.electron/README.md

 1. Using software rendering may reduce the possible framerate, and WebGL and 3D CSS animations are not supported
 2. Using Electron introduces dependencies to Chromium and node.js, making more security updates necessary.

-In our experience, software rendering is still the best solution and should work well for most Eclipse plugins, such as the MPC.
+In our experience, software rendering is still the best solution and should work well for most Eclipse plugins, such as the [Eclipse Marketplace Client](https://projects.eclipse.org/projects/technology.packaging.mpc).
 Alternative solutions like GPU-accelerated offscreen rendering would reduce the framerate even further.

 The Chromium and node.js updates could easily be done automatically.